MicrosoftDocs/Viva/Viva/engage/configure-copilot-for-engage.md

 |**Message processing and storage for summarization**| **Summarization** starts background processing of Engage threads across the tenant network to support summarization features in Copilot and Network analytics.
 These features present summaries *only from posts to which the user already has access*.
 Results from summarization are stored in alignment with GDPR deletion requirements.
 To export this data, use the [Engage network export feature](/Viva/engage/eac-as-manage-data#export-tenant-data-by-date-range). |
 |**Processing of user commands to Copilot**|User interactions with Copilot during chat collaboration are currently processed, but not stored, with services aligned to Data center regional elections (US/EU Region).|

-## Manage Copilot and Summarization with feature access policies
+## Manage Copilot and AI Summarization with feature access policies

-While admins can disable Copilot and Summarization in the Engage admin center, we recommend that you use feature access policies to manage access to these features, leaving features in their default enabled state in the Viva Engage admin center.
+While admins can disable Copilot and AI Summarization in the Engage admin center, we recommend that you use feature access policies to manage access to these features, leaving features in their default enabled state in the Viva Engage admin center.

 Policy settings apply anytime a user signs in, allowing them access to features that haven't been disabled.
 Because you can set multiple access policies, targeting the tenant, groups, and individual users, a user might be impacted by more than one policy.
 Individual user and group level policies always take priority over a tenant-level policy.
 For instructions, see [Control access to features in Viva](/viva/feature-access-management).